Govt should allow micro-finance institutions to resume operations in green zones: Official

-The government should allow micro-finance institutions to resume operations in the areas identified as green zones in strict adherence to social distancing and other safety norms, a top official of the sector said on Wednesday.
+The government should allow micro-finance institutions to resume operations in the areas identified as green zones while strictly adhering to social distancing and other safety norms, a top official of the sector said on Wednesday.
 The move will be of help as MFIs need to personally meet the borrowers, he said.

 MFIs have been hit hard by the COVID-19 pandemic, with many finding it difficult to meet the operating costs and pay salaries during the ongoing lockdown.
 "We are looking for credit guarantee for loans, and also urge the government to pick up equity in small and medium companies.
 We are going to make a representation to the finance ministry in this regard," CEO of Micro-finance Institutions Network (MFIN) Harsh Srivastava said.